ldpercy/year-clock/task/wheel clock.md

 Maybe a dyson ring or something like that.

 Background was going to be similar to to the dusk one, maybe with the sun at the top or bottom - think I might try a few different things.
-Was also thinking about making the rings non-concentric perhaps to hint more at a lunar-cylce type of idea (without going into it technically).
+Was also thinking about making the rings non-concentric perhaps to hint more at a lunar-cycle type of idea (without going into it technically).
 There are tons of things that could be tried.

 Had a quick go at a not-really-a-wheel idea, with a 'moon' marking the first of the month (plus some really budget diffraction spikes).